dmlarionov/RabbitMQ.TraceableMessaging/README.md

 }
 ```

-Request from a client to a service can be make this way:
+Request from a client to a service can be made this way:

 ```csharp
 var request = new RequestA();
 var response = RpcClient.GetReply<ResponseA>(request: request);
 ```

+For authorized request pass access token as an argument to `RpcClient.GetReply<ResponseA>(request: request, accessToken: token)`.

 ## Exceptions can be thrown